alexis-earley/Computer_Programming_for_BME/README.md

 - How to implement various mathematical concepts in MATLAB, such as the trapezoidal rule.
 - How to do various types of graphing, such as creating histograms, in MATLAB.

-In addition to my code, the project instructions and data are included.
+In addition to my code, the project instructions and given data are included.